 One of the most common questions I am asked as a designer: “How do I choose a paint color…there are so many options?”
 Since I enjoy the psychology and creativity behind design, I love answering this question.

 When narrowing down your paint color options, ask yourself these questions:

 An easy place to start narrowing your options is to eliminate colors that don’t go with the flooring, cabinets, countertop, and other elements in the room.
 For example—If you have cherry flooring, most of the time an orange usually makes the room overwhelmingly red.

 One of the ways design impacts us is through how we experience a space.
 For example, spaces with lower ceilings tend to feel cozier and sometimes cramped if you yourself are tall.
 Likewise, paint color—a part of design—contributes to the overall feel of a space.

 The list below generally characterizes how colors contribute to a space’s feel:

 Not sure what feel you want?
 Try taking ten minutes and looking through room photos.
 If you mark and review the photos you like, you’ll likely find a common feel throughout the photos.
 Houzz is a great resource for this.
 And to learn about current color trends – paint companies like Benjamin Moore and Sherwin Williams publish their trending colors on a yearly basis.

 Out of the colors that contribute to the feel of your space, you can easily rule out color families you don’t like right away (and by color families, I mean reds/pinks, oranges, yellows, greens, blues, purples, whites, grays, browns, and blacks).
 You may also notice the colors you are really excited by.
-These colors are almost always brought into the space in some way.
+These colors can always be brought into the space in some way.